StarRocks/community/README.md

 There are five types of starrocks' community contributions, including：

-1. How to file an issue， when problems and requirements are found
+1. How to file an issue，when problems and requirements are found

-2. How to open a pull request， when you want to add a New feture  or fix a bug
+2. How to open a pull request，when you want to add a New feture or fix a bug

 3. Help improve community documents